mrocklin/thesis/outline.md

 *   SymPy:  a library for mathematics which does a bit of code generation
 *   Theano: a library for code generation which does a little mathematics

 By providing a translation from one to the other we use the best implementions of each idea, producing substantially more performant programs.
-This is currently written up as a couple of blog posts
+This is currently written up as a few blog posts

 *   [Code Generation](http://mrocklin.github.com/blog/work/2013/03/19/SymPy-Theano-part-1)
 *   [Scalar Simplification](http://mrocklin.github.com/blog/work/2013/03/28/SymPy-Theano-part-2)